 Describes the process for downloading and installing the freeware program MinGW, typically used by Computer Engineering and Computer Science students

-Installing MinGW is not the most straightforward process, but it is easily managed by following the steps outlined below.
+Installing MinGW is not a straightforward process, but it is easily managed by following the steps outlined below.

-- Click the blue Download button to start the download.
+- Click the green Download button to start the download.

 Run the installer once it has finished downloading.

 The executable you have downloaded is NOT the MinGW program itself, but rather an installation manager called mingw-get that organizes the packages you wish to install.

 - Install the mingw-get tool with the default settings.

 - Allow the installation manager to finish running, then click Continue.

 - Left-click the checkboxes next to the packages you wish to include in your MinGW installation and choose Mark for installation from the resultant drop-down menu.

 - Mark at least the mingw32-base,msys-base, and mingw32-gcc-g++ (C/C++) repositories for installation; mark the ada, fortran, and/or objective-c repositories as well, if you intend to use those libraries.